Professional advisors and faculty mentors are available to guide you on your educational journey and help you develop your interests.

 Research your options and choose your class schedule wisely to enhance your collegiate success.
 You are encouraged to complete your science and mathematics requirements within your first two years on campus.
 These core courses will improve your problem-solving skills and better prepare you for advanced classes in most every discipline.

-During ALIVE! orientation, you will meet with an academic advisor who is familiar with your general area of interest and the University Core Requirements.
+During New Coug Orientation, you will meet with an academic advisor who is familiar with your general area of interest and the University Core Requirements.

 Incoming Transfer Students